-See notes to supplementary schedule of employers' contributions and funding progress.
+See notes to supplementary schedules of employers' contributions and funding progress.

-NOTES TO SUPPLEMENTARY SCHEDULES OF EMPLOYERS' CONTRIBUTIONS AND FUNDING PROGRESS AS OF JUNE 30, 2009
+NOTES TO SUPPLEMENTARY SCHEDULES OF EMPLOYERS' CONTRIBUTIONS AND FUNDING PROGRESS AS OF AND FOR THE YEAR ENDED JUNE 30, 2010

-1. SCHEDULE OF CONTRIBUTIONS
+1. SCHEDULE OF EMPLOYERS' CONTRIBUTIONS

 The schedule of employers' contributions provides information about the annual required contributions (ARC) and the extent to which contributions made cover the ARC.
 The ARC is the annual required contribution for the year calculated in accordance with certain parameters, which include actuarial methods and assumptions.